BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: The Gibbs sampler

 where $\hat{\s}_{\mathrm{CMB}}$ represents a CMB-plus-noise map and $\N$ is its corresponding effective noise covariance map.\footnote{We note that this expression does not correspond to the exact Bayesian solution, strictly speaking, because the true uncertainty of a given pixel may be non-Gaussian due to the presence of both foregrounds and TOD corrections.
 To account for this, cosmological parameters should ideally be sampled within the full-resolution Gibbs chain, for instance using the algorithms proposed by \citet{racine:2016}; this, however, is left for future work, and we adopt a Gaussian approximation for now.} Since we at this point have access to a full ensemble of low-resolution CMB samples that span the full allowed posterior volume, we may estimate these quantities as

 where brackets indicate average over the sample set.
 In the limit of an infinite number of samples, these quantities will converge to the Gaussian approximation of the full pixel-based CMB posterior.
+The resulting covariance matrices are shown and discussed by \citet{bp11}.

-This approach is conceptually very similar to that adopted by both the \Planck\ LFI DPC \citet{planck2016-l05} and the \WMAP\ science team \citet{hinshaw2012} for low-$\ell$ likelihood estimation, both of which rely on brute-force likelihood estimation according to Eq.~(\ref{eq:cmb_bf}).
+This approach is conceptually very similar to that adopted by both the \Planck\ LFI DPC \citet{planck2016-l05} and the \WMAP\ science team \citet{hinshaw2012} for low-$\ell$ likelihood estimation, both of which rely on brute-force likelihood estimation according to Eq.~\eqref{eq:cmb_bf}.
 However, there is one critically important difference: with our approach, all sources of uncertainty that are sampled over in the Gibbs chain with $\omega$ are seamlessly propagated to the CMB likelihood, including gain and bandpass uncertainties; foreground uncertainties; correlated noise etc. For the traditional approaches, typically only correlated noise and overall calibration is accounted for in the covariance matrix.

-An important question regarding the practicality of Eq.~(\ref{eq:cmb_bf}) is how many samples are required for convergence.
+An important question regarding the practicality of Eq.~\eqref{eq:cmb_bf} is how many samples are required for convergence.
 As discussed by \citet{sellentin2016}, an absolute minimum criterion for a sampled $n\times n$ covariance matrix simply to be invertible is that $N_{\mathrm{samp}} > n$.
 However, this is by no means sufficient to obtain a \emph{robust} estimate, and, more typically, numerical experiments indicate that many times this is required for matrices of moderate size and relatively weak correlations; the precise value, however, is something that must be tested on a case-by-case matrix.